-Each year, the Board of Directors convenes an ordinary General Meeting to be held at its registered office at Professor Roger Van Overstraetenplein 2, 3000 Leuven (or elsewhere), at 11:30 a.m. on the Wednesday immediately preceding the last Thursday in April.
-If this day is a statutory public holiday or bank holiday, then the General Meeting will be brought forward to 11:30 a.m. on the banking day immediately preceding that day.
+Each year, the Board of Directors convenes an ordinary General Meeting to be held at its registered office at Havenlaan 2, 1080 Brussels (or elsewhere), at 11 a.m. on the Wednesday immediately preceding the last Thursday in April.
+If this day is a statutory public holiday or bank holiday, then the General Meeting will be brought forward to 11 a.m. on the banking day immediately preceding that day.

 Furthermore, the Board of Directors and statutory auditor may convene extraordinary and special General Meetings.
-They are required to do so if KBC Group NV, as sole holder of at least one-tenth of the shares, requests the Board of Directors to do so by registered letter.
-This letter must list and substantiate the case for the proposed agenda items.
-In this case, the General Meeting must be convened within three weeks of the date postmarked on the registered letter
+They are required to do so if KBC Group NV, as sole holder of at least one-tenth of the shares in KBC Bank NV, requests the Board of Directors to do so by registered letter.
+This letter must list and substantiate the case for the proposed agenda items and draft resolutions.
+In this case, the General Meeting must be convened within three weeks of the date postmarked on the registered letter.